-Definition: LIFO is a method of stock valuation that stands for ‘Last-In, First-Out’.
-This assumes that the units of stock (newest) which were most recently produced or received are the items to be recorded as sold first.
+LIFO is a method of stock valuation that stands for ‘Last-In, First-Out’ wherein the units of stock (newest) that were most recently produced or received are the items to be recorded as sold first

-LIFO is the opposite of the FIFO valuation method, which conversely assumes that the oldest recorded cost of units in stock should be recorded as being sold first.
+LIFO is the opposite of the FIFO valuation method, which conversely assumes that the oldest recorded cost of units in stock are those being sold first and should be recorded as such.

 The LIFO and FIFO Methods are accounting techniques used in managing a company’s stock and financial matters.
 They help a company determine the value of their stock, raw materials, etc. They are used to manage cost flows assumptions related to stock and stock repurchases (if purchased at different prices).

 To show the difference between LIFO and FIFO, let’s use the example of a company that produces socks.
 Let’s say that this company produces 500 pairs of socks on Monday at a cost of £1.00 each, and 500 more on Tuesday at £1.25 each.
 Now they have 1,000 pairs of socks in stock worth £1,125.00.

 LIFO states that if the company then sold 500 pairs of socks on Wednesday, their cost of goods sold for those 500 pairs is £1.25 per widget, or £625.00 (recorded on the income statement).
 That’s because £1.25 was the cost of each of the last pairs in their stock.